dotnetmamun/BuilderConstructionProject/README.md

+## 📚 Project Info

-This is an ongoing project for academic purposes..
+This is an ongoing project developed for academic purposes.

-We're a group working on this.
+We're a group collaborating on this effort to build something meaningful and educational.

+### 🙌 Special Thanks

-Special thanks to <a src="htps://github.com/nafiulchowdhury/">Nafiul Chowdhury</a>
+Special thanks to [Nafiul Chowdhury](https://github.com/nafiulchowdhury) for the valuable contributions and support!